waawal/undead/README.rst

 Logging within the decorated handler
 ------------------------------------

-Just add ``log`` to your decorated signature, and the logger will be passed down.
+Just add ``log`` to your decorateds positional arguments and a logger will be passed down.
 Log away captain!

 .. code:: python